The Fur Trade in Canada: Introduction

-Thus, Innis notes that the most valuable beaver fur was to be found north of the St. Lawrence River especially in the deciduous forests of the Pre-Cambrian Shield with its abundance of waterways.
+Thus, Innis notes that the most valuable beaver fur was to be found north of the St. Lawrence River especially in the forests of the Pre-Cambrian Shield with its abundance of waterways.
 He suggests that beaver fur could be carried long distances because the pelt of the average adult weighed less than two pounds.
 The animal itself was a good source of food.

 Innis points out that the beaver "migrates very little and travels over land very slowly."
-Although beavers reproduce prolifically, it takes them more than two years to mature.
-These biological characteristics made their destruction in great numbers inevitable, especially after Indian hunters acquired European axes that could chop through beaver lodges and dams.
-European guns, knives and spears also made the sedentary beaver easy prey.
+Although adult beavers reproduce prolifically, it takes a young beaver more than two years to mature.
+These biological characteristics made death in great numbers and local extinction inevitable, especially after Indian hunters acquired European axes that could chop through beaver lodges and dams.
+European guns, knives and spears also made the slow-moving beaver easy prey.

 Innis concludes his introduction by noting that as beaver populations were destroyed in eastern areas, traders were forced to push north and west in search of new sources of supply.
 "The problem of the fur trade," he writes, "became one of organizing the transport of supplies and furs over increasingly greater distances.
 In this movement, the waterways of the beaver areas were of primary importance and occupied a vital position in the economic development of northern North America."